Updated: December 23, 2024

 Form W-3 — Transmittal of Wage and Tax Statements

 When should it be filed?
-Form W-3 should be filed with the Social Security Administration by January 31 this year.
+Form W-3 should be filed with the Social Security Administration by January 31.

 What’s it for?
 Form W-3 is a transmittal form that is sent to the Social Security Administration along with Copy A of the prepared W-2 forms.
 The W-3 form summarizes total earnings, Social Security Wages, Medicare wages, and federal and state withholding totals for each employee, along with the number of W-2 forms that are being filed.